 “We need to distract him,” suggests Squeak.
 “Make him see that there are other things in life besides stalking Cookie and making such a dick of himself that he wants to become roadkill.”

-“I agree,” I say and over the next few days we present Ron with a veritable potpourri of invigorating suggestions but the only one to create a glimmer of interest is Squeak’s idea of resurrecting our singing group and doing a live performance on the Godley House grounds.
+Over the next few days we present Ron with a veritable potpourri of invigorating suggestions but the only one to create a glimmer of interest is Squeak’s idea of resurrecting our singing group and doing a live performance on the Godley House grounds.

 “We might even get a gig at Live at the Point,” says Ron enthusiastically when we present this idea.

-We ignore this though because Ron hasn’t been this motivated for weeks and Squeak comes up with a brilliant arrangement of the The Lion Sleeps Tonight which is to be sung as a male voice barbershop quartet.
+We ignore this though because Ron hasn’t been this motivated for weeks.
+Squeak comes up with a brilliant arrangement of the The Lion Sleeps Tonight which is to be sung as a male voice barbershop quartet.
 We get to work practicing.
 Ron opens with a falsetto wee dee dee dee dee um bum bah weh.
 His voice isn’t brilliant but we think we can get away with toning his mic down and having a recording playing in the background.
-Then I come in with the wim oh wehs and Squeak does the main vocals with Ron and I wim oh wehing and oohing in the background.
+Then I come in with the wim oh wehs and Squeak does the main vocals with me wim oh wehing and Ron oohing in the background.
 We’re starting to sound pretty good although strictly speaking we aren’t exactly a quartet yet.
 Serafina has been standing in but this is only temporary until we can find a male cat with a decent voice and then she’ll take on the role of roadie.

 Serafina put the word out that we are looking for a male ginger cat to join The Gingernuts but there hasn’t been much interest and time is running out.
 The first hopeful was a greasy ginger haired cat called Axel who strode confidently into the house, had a few bites of my Jimbos, farted and asked where the dirtbox was.
 I said I didn’t use a dirtbox and he pissed all over the carpet, sang a few lines of Sweet Child of Mine and went home.
 We said we’d get back to him.